 Look Great Photo Tips BLOG

-If it’s time to update your website with new business headshots and lifestyle photography, a little planning can go a long way to making a sucessful photo shoot.
+If it’s time to update your website with new business headshots and lifestyle photography, a little planning can go a long way to making a successful photo shoot.

 STEP ONE for creating branded headshots is to determine the look and feel you are going for.
 Is your business casual and relaxed or buttoned up suit and tie.
 What is the appropriate attire that your clientele expects when they walk into your business or meet you in person?
 Take time to consider the style, cut and fabric choices that best represent your brand.
 You want to put your best foot forward with images that are appropriate for your industry.

-I recently worked with the owner of Pilates Northwest ( in Shoreline), Louise Beckley to create a new set of business headshots and lifestyle photographs to add to their upcoming new website.
-As a health and fitness center, athleisure is 100% acceptable attire.
-We decided to go with black leggings for consistency and each woman chose a pair of fun exercise socks to mix it up a bit.
+For a health and fitness center, athleisure is 100% acceptable attire.
+For Pilates Northwest we decided to go with black leggings for consistency and each woman chose a pair of fun exercise socks to mix it up a bit.

 STEP TWO is to plan and discuss colors that work for your brand.
 If you are creating a new website or have existing brand colors, be very mindful that your clothing choice won’t clash.

-For Pilates Northwest, the new studio colors primary colors are burnt orange, brick red, and golden yellow.
+For Pilates Northwest, the new studio’s primary colors are burnt orange, brick red, and golden yellow.
 Secondary colors include dark gray, sage green and lime green.
-Not everyone has colors in this unique color pallate, so I reminded the client to choose colors that work with the scheme vs clash with it.
-I reminded her to consider dark shades of blues, grays, plums and deep red ( vs. hot pink and turquoise).
+Not everyone has colors in this unique color palate, so I reminded the client to choose colors that work with the scheme vs clash with it.
+I reminded her to consider dark shades of blues, grays, plums and deep red (vs. hot pink and turquoise).
 The colors don’t need to be “matchie- match”, but it is very important to avoid the obvious clashes.

 STEP THREE is ATTITUDE! 🙂